By chance, in

 this wasn't the movies where everyone lives happily ever

 after.
-I burst into tears as I read that brave heroes
+I burst into tears as I read how brave heroes

 such as John Pinder, Frank Peregory and Jimmy Monteith died